 Source link

-property of a Range object in Excel VBA, which allows users to return or set a formula in A1-style notation for cells.
-It mentions that Formula2
+The article discusses the Formula property of a Range object in Excel VBA, which allows users to return or set a formula in A1-style notation for cells.
+It mentions that Formula2 is the newer property used with Dynamic Arrays in Excel, though Formula remains available for compatibility reasons.

 Key points include: